-Calculation

-All explanatory and outcome variables were time-varying.
-We chose to use the population-averaged regression method rather than subject-specific regression.
-This is more appropriate as our focus is on the differences in the risk of multimorbidity between population groups and not between individuals (Muller and MacLehose, 2014).
-We used the Generalized Estimating Equations (GEE) model which extends standard regression analysis by taking into account correlation between repeated measurements.
-The GEE models estimate the average occurrence of an outcome for a group over time.
-The advantage of GEE is that they use robust estimation of standard errors to allow for clustering (correlation) between individuals.
-The standard errors are derived from the observed variability in the data rather than variability predicted by the model (Twisk, 2013).
-The GEE method adjusts for within-subject correlation by assuming a priori correlation structure for the repeated measurements of the outcome variables.
-Correlation matrices for each of the three outcomes showed a decrease in correlation coefficients with an increasing time between the measurements, which justified the choice of an autoregressive correlation structure (Twisk, 2013).
-Confounding factors of time (wave of measurement), age (varying between waves) and sex were taken into account in our regression models where both the explanatory factors and confounders were included as covariates.
-The associations were measured in odds ratios as our outcome variables were all binary and it is a common measure of health inequalities in large population-based studies (Di Lorenzo et al., 2014).
-In order to give additional effect to those who dropped out of the analysis, we used longitudinal weights.
-They calculated the inverse predicted probability of response among respondents who responded to all previous waves and multiplied that weight by the previous wave’s longitudinal weight (Banks et al., 2018).
-Analyses were conducted in Stata version 13.

 Results

 The general characteristics of the studied population are presented in Table 2.
 The number of participants decreased from 10,331 (wave 1) to 7,130 (wave 7).
 The retained population are those who remained in the study and took part in the self-completion interviews.
 The mean age was 66 years (SD 10.9).
 The proportion of women was 55.3%.
 All longitudinal studies are subject to problems with non-response and attrition and these problems are starker in studies of ageing where rates of attrition tend to be higher (Banks et al. 2016).
 In our study respondents who took part in all waves of measurements were different to those who dropped out or refused to fill in the self-completion interview.
 The retained cohort was slightly older (mean age 67 years compared to 66.2 years), more female (56.2% versus 54.9%) and more affluent (23.3% in the top wealth tertile compared to 21.6%).
-The core cohort was also more active, with a third conducting vigorous PA compared to 27% of those who dropped out at one or more occasions.
+The core cohort was also more active, with a third conducting vigorous physical activity compared to 27% of those who dropped out at one or more occasions.
 A quarter of them was very active in their community compared to 17%.
 The problem of the differences between the two populations was less relevant for our analysis because we focused on all core members rather than those who took part in all waves of measurements.

 Table 2.
 Descriptive sample characteristics